apollographql/apollo-server/docs/source/federation/entities.md

 }
 ```

-**This is a completely optional optimization.** When Apollo Gateway plans a query's execution, it looks at which fields are available from each implementing service.
-It then attempts to optimize performance by executing the query across the fewest services needed to access all required fields.
+**This is a completely optional optimization.** When the gateway plans a query's execution, it looks at which fields are available from each implementing service.
+It can then attempt to optimize performance by executing the query across the fewest services needed to access all required fields.

 Keep the following in mind when using the `@provides` directive: